dampdigits/icewmdots/README.md

 # IceWM dotfiles (auroro)
-These dotfiles are for my IceWM rice (auroro) on AntiX GNU-Linux
+These dotfiles are for my IceWM rice (auroro) on AntiX GNU-Linux.

 **configuration files are available for the following:**
 - gnome terminal